Hot Spot

 *Panthertown Valley is located on the ancestral lands of the ᏣᎳᎫᏪᏘᏱ Tsalaguwetiyi (Cherokee, East) and possibly other tribes*

-Volunteers will work on projects to address campsite impacts such as removing trash, pruning and dispersing brush, drainage improvements, campfire ring and tent pad upkeep.
-Volunteers will be introduced to Leave No Trace and the Hot Spot program, receive a rundown on the service project and safety briefing, and learn more about how to protect Panthertown Valley.
-This project is limited to 20 volunteers.
-LUNCH provided!
-Register early!
+During The Great Panthertown Campsite Clean-up service project, volunteers worked on projects addressing campsite impacts such as removing trash, pruning and dispersing brush, drainage improvements, campfire ring and tent pad upkeep.
+Volunteers were introduced to Leave No Trace and the Hot Spot program, received a rundown on the service project and safety briefing, and learned more about how to protect Panthertown Valley.

 Your donation helps bring Leave No Trace solutions to these impacted areas.